Highlights of Scotland’s famous North Coast 500 by Motorhome

 Inverness, the Hub of the Highlands

-Collect your camper from Bunk Campers depots in Edinburgh or Glasgow and head North to Inverness, the hub of the Highlands.
+Collect your camper from Bunk Campers depots in Edinburgh, or transfer from Glasgow, and head North to Inverness, the hub of the Highlands.
 The NC500, as it’s aptly known, begins here where the river meets the Moray Firth.

 Visitors here have a plentiful offering of history in the city’s impressive 11th century sand stone castle and close by, Loch Ness is a must-see for any tourist and nature lover.
 Reportedly home to the famous “Loch Ness Monster”, it offers breath-taking scenery as well as the chance to snatch a view of the illusive local hero.
 From Inverness, Loch Ness is just a 25 minute drive in your camper and is home to a host of campsites and outdoor activities.